zhousarah/azure-compute-docs/articles/service-fabric/service-fabric-backup-restore-service-ondemand-backup.md

 ## Tracking on-demand backup progress

 A partition of a Reliable Stateful service or Reliable Actor accepts only one on-demand backup request at a time.
-Another request can be accepted only after the current on-demand backup request been completed.
+Another request can be accepted only after the current on-demand backup request has been completed.

 Different partitions can trigger on-demand backup requests at the same time.